-Show up, listen to problem pitches, join a team, contribute to a viable solution worthy of pitching, meet new people, have some fun, and try to win prizes.
+Login during the week of March 1-5, listen to problem pitches, join a team, contribute to a viable solution worthy of pitching, meet new people, have some fun, and try to win prizes.

 At the end of the event, what should a finished project look like?

 A finished project will consist of a pitch deck given by one or all of the teammates virtually.
 If there is a prototype or code to assess, please be able to show this via a virtual platform.
 A rubric will be provided on the day of the event.